-Different formats can also be used for edges, as well as colors, to distinguish them.
+Different formats can also be used for edges, as well as colors.
 The thickness can be interpreted as how strong the relationship is.
 If the edge represents a low influence on the activity, it is drawn as a thin edge.
 If the influence is high, then it becomes thicker.
 This feature can be used to quickly identify strong influences in the graph just by looking at the edge’s thickness.
 The edge’s color is used to represent the type of relationship, which can be any of these three types: positive, which indicates a beneficial relation; negative, which is a prejudicial relation; and neutral, which is neither beneficial nor prejudicial.
 For each type of relationship (positive, negative, and neutral) a different color is used.
 Green is used for positive influences, red for negative, and black for neutral.
 It is also possible to make the edge to be dashed in order to emphasize their importance, or lack of.
 Also in Figure 4, neutral edges are dashed to emphasize their lack of importance.

-Despite mentioning only activities, entities, and agents, it is possible to create other types of vertex for the graph in order to better organize it.
-For example, creating a vertex type to represent locations from the game and bind all actions that took place in each location, as well as instances of the agents that were in it.
-Also, representing the player’s journey in the game by linking each location according to order it was visited.
+Despite vertices that represent activities, entities, and agents, it is also possible to create other types of vertex for the graph in order to better organize it.
+For example, it is possible to create a vertex type to represent locations and bind all actions that took place in each location, as well as instances of the agents that were also in the location.
+Moreover, the player’s journey could be represented by linking each location according to order it was visited.

 Filters

 Since the graph is generated from collected game data, not all collected information is relevant for every type of analysis.
 Thus, the provenance graph might contain actions that did not provoke any significant change or are not relevant for the desired analysis.
-These elements act as noise and can be omitted during analysis in the provenance graph through filters.
+These elements act as noise and can be omitted from the provenance graph during analysis through filters.
 These filters can be of three types: vertex filter, edge filter, and status filter.
-The first two filters are related to the graph, omitting vertices and edges.
-The last one, status filter, alters the way the information is displayed.
-For example, to analyze the attribute hp, both from monsters and players, using the status filter will change the colors of all vertices that contain such attribute while keeping all other vertices intact.
+The first two filters are related to the graph elements themselves, omitting vertices and edges.
+The last one, alters the way the information is displayed.
+For example, to better analyze the hp attribute, both from monsters and players, the status filter may change the colors of all vertices that contain such attribute while keeping all other vertices intact.

 Filters can also be used to collapse vertices in order to reduce the graph size by changing the information display scale grouping nearby vertices together and thus changing the graph visualization granularity.
-For example, instead of displaying information in a daily basis, it is possible to group them together in order to display the summary of the events in a weekly scale.
-Another usage of collapse is to group activities from the same agent, making easier to see all influences and changes that the agent did throughout the game.
-Figure 5 illustrates a collapse by grouping an agent’s activities with the agent.
+For example, instead of displaying information in a daily basis, it is possible to group together the each 7 days of information in order to display the summary of the events in a week scale.
+Another usage of collapse is to group activities from the same agent, making easier to see all influences of the agent throughout the game.
+Figure 5 illustrates a collapse by grouping the agent’s activities.
 Note the vertex size difference when collapsed.
-Similar to the vertex filter, the edge filter is used to omit information, in this case relationships between vertices by types of relationships.
+Similar to the vertex filter, the edge filter is used to omit information, in this case, relationships between vertices by types of relationships.
 One example is to filter all edges that express damage done (from anything to anything) during the game.

 Figure 5: Collapsing Vertices